 The participants were 20-45 years old, lived in Greater Copenhagen and had a BMI of 25-35 kg/m2.

 The cycling group participants cycled an average of 14 kilometers per day.
 The high-intensity group exercised approx. 35 minutes per day and the moderate-intensity group exercised 55 minutes per day.

-High-intensity exercise was defined as 70 per cent of the maximum oxygen uptake, while moderate-intensity exercise was 50 per cent.
+High-intensity exercise was defined as 70% of the maximum oxygen uptake, while moderate-intensity exercise was 50%.

 The duration of the exercise was six months, and the participants were asked to exercise five times a week.
 The energy expenditure doing leisure time exercise and cycling measured in kcal per week was the same in all three intervention groups.